SebastianMuller/animpdf/README.md

 Open a terminal window, go to the directory containing the executable file and run the program using

 ```
-  slidemaker filename
+  animpdf filename
 ```

 where filename is the name of the input file excluding '.pdf'.
-The output then appears in the file filename_slides.pdf.
+The output then appears in the file filename_anim.pdf.

 Optional parameters are:

 ```
   --rotate ROTATE       rotate input by the angle ROTATE
   --nohistory           do not display previous slide
-  --noanim              do not animate line by line
+  --nolines             do not animate line by line
   --flatten             use this if PDF annotations are missing from the output
   --place PLACE         placement of previous slide: left(default), right, top, bottom
   --addname ADDNAME     change addition to output file name (default: '_slides')